 To wrap things up, we discussed many of the major social media platforms used by authors today and their benefits.
 Each platform definitely has its own pros and cons.
 Be sure to really take a look into which platform is right for you before committing.

 Remember, unless you have the resources available… DO NOT STRETCH YOURSELF TOO THIN!
-Instead, pick one social media and dig in.
+Instead, pick one of the many social media options and dig in.

 Take the time to understand and learn the ins and outs of your chosen platform, then reap the many rewards.